drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 Ok, all of this are great but it doesn't bring any added values to PHP, and on top of that, there's a lot of chance that using `array_values()`, then twice `array_flip()` will be slower than just using `array_unique()`.

-On top of that, those functions made for arrays, there is no support for other iterable types like Traversable, Iterators and Generators.
+Furthermore, those functions are made for arrays, there is no support for other iterable types like Traversable, Iterators and Generators.

-When using my library, you can use any kind of iterable types, by default.
+With [loophp/collection](https://github.com/loophp/collection), you can use any kind of iterable types, by default.
 In the following examples, I will use a Generator, because it's convenient in this particular example.

 ```php
 <?php